adrian-tarau/talos/README.md

-# Maven
+# Talos

-Utilities, plugins and extensions for Java projects using Maven.
+A repository for various Maven plugins and extensions.

 ## Plugins